 Some financial institutions have become incredibly powerful and can easily sway government decisions – certainly when it comes to getting bailouts and a slap on the wrist for collusions or even laundering money in extreme cases.

 This is also the reason why no top manager went to jail at UBS.
-Did Adoboli believe regulators do not know about money laundering and illegal trading in central London?
-One gets the feeling he was going to get deported despite the inhumanity of it.
-The banks want to continue raking in profits and the last thing they want is a former insider with the appetite to take them on.
+Had Adoboli believed regulators did not know about money laundering and illegal trading in central London?
+The banks want to continue raking in profits and the last thing they wanted was a former insider with an appetite to take them on.
 These are the practices that have made them powerful.
 Adoboli failed to recognise that.

 “Adoboli did not syphon money to a private personal account, he did not pay himself a golden parachute, he did not launder money for terrorists or drug cartels, he did not manipulate interest rates and did not cause financial loss to the UK government.
 Other UK bankers who were never prosecuted however did.”

-He was, however, not alone in this practice and UK taxpayer bore no responsibility for the money that he lost but, in several ways, the own architect of his misfortune; either advertent or inadvertently.
+He was, however, not alone in this practice and UK taxpayer bore no responsibility for the money that he lost.
+Therefore, in several ways, the own architect of his misfortune; either advertent or inadvertently.

 Another interesting issue worth considering is the LIBOR scandal which was the manipulation of interbank lending rates by a host of global financial institutions.
-These banks, incidentally, including UBS by the way, have been implicated in manipulating interest rates for profit sharing as far back as 2003 according to the council of foreign relations.
+These banks, incidentally, including UBS by the way, have been implicated in manipulating interest rates for profit sharing.
+This was as far back as 2003 according to the council of foreign relations.
 Again, no one was jailed for this ‘heist’.
-Before addressing Adoboli ’s case, when some large multinational banks were publicly known to launder money (for terrorists and drug cartels) guess who was convicted?
+Before addressing Adoboli ’s case again, some large multinational banks were publicly known to launder money (for terrorists and drug cartels) guess who was convicted?
 That’s right, no one.